knuckleswtf/scribe/docs/migrating-v2.md

 So we've switched to a new syntax.
 It uses some elements of the old, but is clearer and easier to work with, and is based on JSON semantics.
 We believe this should make the output more intuitive to an end user.

+Note that the new syntax only applies to docblocks.
+If you're using FormRequest validation rules, you don't need to worry about the parameter format.
+Scribe will transform those appropriately.

 Here's a comparison of the two, using `@bodyParam` as an example:

 - To denote an array `cars` of elements of type `integer`.